Leadwerks/Documentation/2ddrawing.md

 # 2D Drawing

-In this lesson we will learn about 2D drawing and screen orientation, with a focus on the spatial characteristics of screen coordinates and 2D tile objects.
+In this lesson we will learn about 2D drawing and screen orientation, with a focus on the spatial characteristics of screen coordinates and 2D tiles.

 ## Screen Coordinates